hdorgeval/playwright-fluent/docs/playwright-fluent.api.md

 - url: `string`

-track and record requests whose url contains the input url.
-This parameter should be seen as a partial url. (it is not a regex and not a glob pattern)
+Will track and record requests whose url contains the input url.
+This parameter should be seen as a partial url (it is not a regex and not a glob pattern).

+Usefull when you need to check what the front sends to the back and/or what the back sends back to the front.
+Each recorded request is a standard `playwright` request object that contains both the request and the response.

+The `playwright-fluent` package exposes the helper function `stringifyRequest(request)` that you can use to convert the `playwright` request object to a JSON object (see the example below).

 Example: